L-Cafe/L-Cafe.github.io/_posts/2018-06-09-function-calls.markdown

 call  test
 ```

-The result will be in EAX, and floating point values in ST0.
+The result will be in EAX, and floating point values in ST*.

 # syscall